Farringdon, Hampshire

+Etymology

+Farringdon is first recorded as Ferendone in Domesday Book in 1086, deriving from the Old English, meaning the "fern-covered hill" from the Old English fearn and dun.

 History

+Prehistory

+The oldest evidence of human activity in the village dates to the Neolithic: several axeheads and arrowheads have been found in the vicinity of Lower Farringdon.

-Archaeological finds in the village include a Bronze Age beaker (found in September 1938) with a cruciform design on the base, of which only two examples are known; and a Roman coin, a Sestertius of Trajan (found in 1936).
+Notable archaeological finds include a complete Early Bronze Age beaker (found in September 1938) with a cruciform design on the base, of which only two examples are known; and a Roman coin, a sestertius of Trajan (found in 1936).
 Both are now in Alton Museum.

+Early ownership and property

-Farringdon was listed in the Domesday Book as Ferendone; the word means fern-covered hill.
-The village has a Norman church and a number of pre-18th Century houses.
+In Domesday Book, the manor was held by Osbern, bishop of Exeter.
+The bishopric of Exeter continued to hold lands and property in the village until 1797, when the advowson (patronage) to the church was given to the rector.
+The village has a Norman church with excellently preserved medieval encaustic tiles and a number of pre-18th century houses.

+Enclosure

 Lewis Cage, as lord of the manor, led the request for the enclosure of the commons and common fields in 1748.
-The evidence that survives is in two parts: the first found formal map of a local ridge enclosure, worn around the edges with damp marks, but listing all the recipients and placing their allotments; and five handwritten early agreement drafts with multiple gaps, insertions, crossings out, corrections and spelling inconsistences in proper nouns that have been badly treated with tears and staining.
+The evidence that survives is in two parts: the first found formal map of a local ridge enclosure, worn around the edges with damp marks, but listing all the recipients and placing their allotments; and five handwritten early agreement drafts with multiple gaps, insertions, crossings out, corrections and spelling inconsistences in proper nouns; these have been badly treated with tears and staining.
 There were five arbitrators appointed to ‘avoid difficulties and disputes' followed by familiar names from other local enclosures: William Knight and Thomas Eames, yeoman, both Chawton, 1740; and Richard Wake, senior and junior, and John and William Finden, all Soldridge, 1735.